AnFrBo/optimal_pricing/README.md

 The underlying data set was collected within the seminar “Customer Analytics and Customer Insights” in 2019/20 by the students.
 The survey deals with the preferences regarding the purchase of 10 different jeans with a focus on Levi’s, Tommy Hilfiger, Guess and a mystery product.
 After data cleaning, in total 780 respondents participated.
 For the analysis only a subset of 650 respondents is selected – depending on the matrikel number functioning as an unique ID.

-All code was written in RStudio.
+All code was written in R within RStudio.

 ## Organization